aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 {{% /alert %}}

-The folowing code example shows how to add the Mail Merge Address Block Field using DOM to a paragraph in a document:
+The folowing code example shows how to add the Mail Merge ADDRESSBLOCK Field using DOM to a paragraph in a document:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Fields-InsertMailMergeAddressBlockFieldUsingDOM-InsertMailMergeAddressBlockFieldUsingDOM.cs" >}}

-### Inserting Advance field into a Document without using DocumentBuilder
+### Inserting ADVANCE field into a Document without using DocumentBuilder

 The ADVANCE field is used to offset subsequent text within a line to the left, right, up or down.
 The ADVANCE field in Word document can be represented by the [FieldAdvance](https://reference.aspose.com/words/net/aspose.words.fields/fieldadvance/) class.
 You can use the **FieldAdvance** class to perform the following operations: